shashank-srikant/dotfiles/README.md

 ```

 ## Find commands around the timeframe of a search pattern.
-Run `history | grep` first, and from the line numbers seen there, run
+Run `history | grep` first as shown above, and from the line numbers seen there, run
 ```
 $ fc -l 7650 7680
 ```